Advancing Tribal Resilience through funding education, research and outreach, supporting academic pathways, and building partnerships.

-We are now housed under the Arizona Institute for Resilience (AIR), where researchers, educators, problem-solvers, and innovators from diverse disciplines work together to develop innovative and practical solutions to the environmental and resilience challenges we face today.
+We are now housed under the Arizona Institute for Resilience (AIR), where researchers, educators, problem-solvers, and innovators from diverse disciplines work together to develop innovative and practical solutions to the resilience challenges we face today.

 Please visit our Vision and Mission page for more information.